Blog

 Simplified route diagram for Bus Line 19 — not to scale.
 Stops shown are principal points along the route.

-The public bus stop at Marrakesh airport — fares are clearly displayed on the board.
+Bus Line 19 at Marrakesh Menara Airport — fares are clearly displayed on the board.

 The bus is a solid choice if you’re traveling light and don’t mind a journey of about 40 minutes with a few stops.
 It runs throughout the day but becomes less frequent in the late evening, so if you have a night arrival, verify the schedule in advance.
 The bus drops you near Jemaa el-Fna, making it convenient for anyone staying in the medina.